tonyho/app-framework-binder/doc/afb-bindings-writing.md

 Afb-daemon provides 4 levels of verbosity and 5 methods for logging messages.

 The verbosity is managed.
-Options allow the change the verbosity of afb-daemon and the verbosity of the plugins can be set plugin by plugin.
+Options allow the change the verbosity of afb-daemon and the verbosity of the bindings can be set binding by binding.

 The methods for logging messages are defined as macros that test the verbosity level and that call the real logging function only if the